 The other Reformed church under consideration was the Christian Reformed Church.
 Joining it also proved impossible when it became clear that this church sided with those in the Netherlands who had earlier expelled the newly arrived immigrants.

 The consequence of all this was that immigrants organized their own congregations.
 The first congregation was instituted on April 16, 1950, in Lethbridge, Alberta.
 That same year also saw churches instituted in Edmonton and Neerlandia, AB, Orangeville, ON, and New Westminster, BC.
-Over the years, this has grown to a federation of 54 churches.
-Twenty seven are located in Southern Ontario, four in Manitoba, eight in Alberta, eleven in British Columbia, along with four American Reformed Congregations with one each in Pennsylvania, Michigan, Colorado, and Washington.
+Over the years, this has grown to a federation of seventy-two churches, most of which are in Canada, but also some in the United States.

 The Canadian Reformed Churches are therefore rooted in the Protestant Reformation especially as it developed in the Reformed Churches in the Netherlands and came to Canada via post Second World War Dutch immigrants.